AdaCore/spark2014/docs/ug/en/appendix/additional_annotate_pragmas.rst

    :language: ada
    :linenos:

-Such an annotation is only allowed on library level packages and child units if they are visible from outside of the library.
+Such an annotation is only allowed on library-level packages that are visible from outside the library unit.
+This excludes in particular nested packages in a package body or in a private child package.
 They cause the private parts of annotated packages to no longer be visible when verifying user code.
 However, they remain visible when analysing enclosing units and child packages.
 Note that using this annotation generally requires users to